>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Within minutes we were joined by former classmate Richard Pascall.
 After ingratiating himself to Brian and Raymond, he plonked his chair beside me and made a wisecrack at my expense.
 In school uniform I’d have put up with it, only I wasn’t in school uniform anymore.

-The emphasis of ‘F*** off Pascall!’ was greatly enhanced when a hobnailed boot narrowly missed his shin and took a chunk out of his chair leg.
+‘F*** off Pascall!’
+I said, as my hobnailed boot narrowly missed his shin and took a chunk out of his chair leg.

 Richard’s face was an absolute picture.
 Of course I’d purposely missed his shin.
 I just had to let him know that working men don’t tolerate that kind of nonsense from schoolboys.
 Out of school he might have pulverised me, but Richard was as good as gold after that.
 For the rest of an enjoyable afternoon the four of us watched the sports, had a laugh and ogled the girls.
 Though I kept it to myself, one girl in particular caught my eye and made an impression I wouldn’t forget.